cmiles/PointlessWaymarksProject/PointlessWaymarks.FeatureIntersectionTags/README.md

 This program works exclusively with GeoJson files - if a data source you are interested in doesn't offer a GeoJson download a Shapefile download will almost certainly be offered.
 On Windows a great way to deal with this is to:
  - Install [QGIS](https://www.qgis.org/en/site/) - QGIS offers the ability to open a Shapefile as a Vector Layer and then export it as GeoJson
- - Installing QGIS also install a number of other tools and it may be easier to use the commandline to transform a Shapefile to GeoJson - find the QGIS bin folder (for example C:\Program Files\QGIS 3.16\bin\) and then run .\ogr2ogr.exe -f GeoJSON -t_srs crs:84 {path and name for destination GeoJson file} {path and name of the shapefile to convert}
+ - Installing QGIS also install a number of other tools and it may be easier to use the command line to transform a Shapefile to GeoJson - find the QGIS bin folder (for example C:\Program Files\QGIS 3.16\bin\) and then run .\ogr2ogr.exe -f GeoJSON -t_srs crs:84 {path and name for destination GeoJson file} {path and name of the shapefile to convert}
  - If working directly in QGIS be careful of the CRS - best is to convert your layer/project to EPS 4326 before exporting GeoJson.